Freefloat, which handles ICELANTIC, operates Jigatake Ski Resort at the southern end of Hakuba Valley

 "Originally, there were five ski resorts in Omachi city: Aoki Lake, Yanaba, Omachi Ski Resort, and the still-running Kashimayari and Jigatake.
 When Jigatake was facing a crisis, we were approached and asked to try running it.
 That's the general flow of events

-this background, if the ski resort disappears, a part of the local culture will be lost.
-It will be an end to history.
-Omachi still has ski clubs with around 100 members, some of which are based at Jigadake.
-If the ski resort disappears, these people will lose their home slopes.
+Because of this background, if the ski resort disappears, a part of the local culture will be lost.
+A part of history will be cut short.
+There are still ski clubs of around 100 people in Omachi, and some of these clubs are based at Jigatake, so if the ski resort disappears, these people will lose their home slopes to ski on.

 This would mean an even greater decline in the number of skiers, so we wanted to stop that from happening